Hemlocke Springs

 Isimeme "Naomi" Udu (born November 16, 1998), known professionally as Hemlocke Springs (stylized in all lowercase), is an American singer, songwriter, and record producer.
-She first gained prominence for her self-produced song "Girlfriend" achieving viral popularity on video-sharing platform TikTok.
-The majority of her discography is characterized by 1980s synth-pop and 2000s pop songs.
+She first gained prominence for her second self-produced song "Girlfriend" achieving viral popularity on video-sharing platform TikTok.
+The majority of her discography is characterized by 1980s synth-pop and 2000s pop sounds.

 During her postgraduate medical studies at Dartmouth College in 2021, Udu began to upload unnamed songs on SoundCloud, only to quickly remove them.
-"Gimme All Ur Luv" was subsequently self-released and categorized as a bedroom pop song in 2022.
-Udu later released her debut extended play (EP), titled Going...Going...Gone!
-(2023).
+Hemlocke Springs's first official single "Gimme All Ur Luv" (categorized as bedroom pop) was subsequently self-released in 2022.
+She later released her debut extended play, Going...Going...Gone!, in 2023.
+Her debut album, The Apple Tree Under the Sea, was released on February 13, 2026.

 Early life and education

 Isimeme Udu was born to two Nigerian immigrant parents on November 16, 1998, in Raleigh, North Carolina.
 Nicknamed as "Naomi" from her parents, she grew up in Concord alongside her brother, a musician and SoundCloud producer.
-In her sophomore year of high school, Udu took a choir course and met a classmate who taught her to create music using GarageBand.
+In her sophomore year of high school, Udu took a choir course and met a freshman classmate, MJ, who taught her to create music using GarageBand.

 Udu graduated from Spelman College with a bachelor's degree in biology in 2021.
 Two years later, she graduated with a master's degree in medical informatics from Dartmouth College.